 Canada Research Chairs

 In 2000, the Canada Research Chairs Program was launched by the Government of Canada to promote leading-edge research and innovation in Canadian universities and to attract and retain the world’s best researchers.
-Mount Saint Vincent University (MSVU) was awarded four Canada Research Chairs.
+Currently, Mount Saint Vincent University (MSVU) hosts four Canada Research Chairs.

 The Mount’s Strategic Research Plan for the Canada Research Chairs Program provides an overview of the main research directions of MSVU.
 The goal of all Canada Research Chairs is to advance the frontiers of knowledge within their fields, not only through their own research, but also by coordinating research efforts of other researchers within their discipline.
 MSVU currently has four Canada Research Chairs.

 Dr. Zachary Zimmer, Professor – Family Studies and Gerontology